javabrown/jshare/README.md

 jshare
 ======

 jShare is an open source "Remote desktop broadcasting" application designed and developed by Raja Khan.
 This is a JFC/Swing based application written in pure-java, designed to support cross platform operating system.
 The application is fully functional and tested in Windows, MacOS, Linux Ubantu.
 And, time-by-time we are adding features to it.
-Its integration for any specific projects or uses need authorization from JavaBrown Foundation.
+Its integration in any specific projects or uses need authorization from Raja Khan (javabrown.com).